 Shepherd’s first mission is to be dropped from a plane in an unspecified post-Soviet country to take out two people – a minister of defense and his press secretary.
 There, an unlikely civil war between Christians and Muslims broke out suddenly after decades of peace.
 In the film, the country was Georgia.
 Meanwhile, in the novel, it was… nothing in particular – no country fits the description, really.
 Clavis successfully assassinates the minister who, asked why he started the civil war, says he doesn’t know himself.
 Weird.
 Seems like he was manipulated somehow.
 Meanwhile his press secretary, an American named John Paul, isn’t even there.
 After this partial success, Clavis is sent on a search-and-kill operation in Prague.
 Turns out the Americans had their sights on John Paul for a while.
 He’s travelling from one country to another and seems to have some kind of power that causes bloody internal conflicts wherever he stops for a longer while… He’ll need to be taken out.
 In Prague, Clavis assumes the guise of a tourist and, under the pretense of wanting to learn some Czech, comes in contact with Lucia – an acquaintance of John Paul’s, if the intel can be believed.

 Genocidal Organ is generously sprinkled with nerdy knowledge.
 Trivia and deliberations on all kinds of topics, ones you probably know and some that might seem fresh to you.
 It’s particularly interested in linguistics.
 For example, Clavis has conversations with Lucia about the Czech language and the meme claiming the Eskimos have a bazillion words for snow.
 All those language-related trivia are there to foreshadow what the titular genocidal organ is.
 We slowly learn that while John Paul was working for a governmental agency, he discovered a way to slip something, “grammatical patterns”, into publicly distributed messages that makes people kill each other.
 He thoroughly researched his new trick and put it to use – that’s how he causes genocide and that’s why the US wants him dead.
 As an accomplished linguist, he offers Third World countries his help, becomes involved with their media, and then poisons the nation’s minds unnoticed.
 It works like subliminal messaging.
 After he’s done making one country fall into homicidal amok, he goes to another.
 I have to say, though… all the linguistic trivia ultimately mean nothing.
 The genocidal organ is just a thinly explained thingy that makes people kill.
 All those bits about semantic bleaching and the Sapir-Whorf theory are meaningless.
 Or maybe I just don’t understand what Itou-sensei is trying to tell me.
 Does he believe the “grammar of genocide” is real?
 I don’t think so, even Clavis himself is incredulous.
-And if he doesn’t believe so, why did he write about all those linguistic stuff meant to explain it?
-For a while I even expected Genocidal Organ to end at an eyeroll-inducing statement like “actually, words can kill”.
+And if he doesn’t believe so, why did he write about all the linguistic stuff meant to explain it?
+For a while I even expected Genocidal Organ to end at an eyeroll-inducing platitude of an aesop like “actually, words can kill”.
 That would be disappointing.
 That’s not what happened, though.

-Then he experiences some more adventures during the pursuit of John Paul, like talking to freedom fighters resisting the surveillance state in Prague, being on a derailed train in India and landing at the banks of Lake Victoria (the ecological disaster of the lake gets a fictional continuation here).
+Then, Shepherd experiences some more adventures during the pursuit of John Paul, like talking to freedom fighters resisting the surveillance state in Prague, being on a derailed train in India and landing at the banks of Lake Victoria (the ecological disaster of the lake gets a fictional continuation here).
 It’s all there to paint the picture of a bleak, dystopian future world divided clearly into the First World and the Third World.
 The lavish Burgerland and the poor rest of the world, exploited so that the rich can have their burgers fast, cheap and convenient.
 Clavis Shepherd finally finds his antagonist and asks him the big question the reader had probably been asking themselves the whole book.
 Why is John Paul causing genocides in Third World countries?
 Turns out the linguist lost his family in the Sarajevo incident and decided to prevent it from happening again.
 He says “why not make them hate each other?”.
 If the Third World is busy fighting its civil wars, it will stay away from the First World, the people who truly deserve their hatred.
 You could say that Clavis and John Paul ultimately wanted the same thing.
 A shocking, genuinely surprising conclusion which redeems the whole book.
 In the end, the Lord of Genocide dies, but Clavis inherits his notes and puts them to use against the United States in the epilogue.